 TFW Portland talks about pain... and what it means for your fitness and life.

-If you’ve been training in the gym for a week or two, you MAY have experienced a little bit of PAIN.
+If you’ve been training in the gym for your first week or two EVER, you MAY have experienced a little bit of pain.

 I want to bring up a couple of interesting ideas that I've been experiencing in the last year, that may help you out.
 First, I want to draw from some of the greats on this matter to let you know about others’ stances.
 Arnold Schwarzenegger once said, “ Everything past pain is growth”.
 He was talking about reps- every rep beyond the one that hurts means you are creating more strength and muscle.